 7. Talk to someone you trust

 How to outsmart a romance scammer when you find yourself enamored with them?
 Or are confused about how real this relationship is?
 Well, getting a third party’s opinion is always the smart way to gain perspective on such tricky situations.
-Don’t hesitate or feel ashamed of sharing with a trusted friend or confidante the fact that you’ve met someone online and now suspect their motives.
+Don’t hesitate or feel ashamed of sharing with a trusted friend, family member, or confidante the fact that you’ve met someone online and now suspect their motives.

 If a person, who claims to love you but hasn’t found the time to meet you or be with you, asks you for money, there is no doubt that they are after your money.
 So, make it a point to never send money to a ‘lover’ or ‘partner’ who is practically still a stranger to you.
 Not on an impulse anyway.